University and Residence Hall Policies

 - Fish are the only pets permitted in University-owned rooms.

 - Smoking is prohibited in all University-owned residences (e.g. halls, townhouses, Greek houses, cottages and suites).

 - For safety reasons, the following are not allowed in student rooms: space heaters, sun lamps, hot plates, candles, incense, immersion coils, air conditioners, upward facing lamps (i.e., halogen or medusa lamps), toasters, toaster ovens, darts and dart boards, charcoal or gas grills, ceiling fans, dimmer switches, waterbeds, hot tubs/spas/pools and hookahs.

 - Because of delivery and electrical issues, water dispensers and water delivery (five-gallon jugs) are prohibited in all University owned residences.

 For more details regarding University Policies and Procedures the Student Handbook may be viewed online at www.stlawu.edu/resource/student-handbook.

 Furnishings Each room has window drapes and/or shades, a single bed (extra-long twin size), desk, chair, dresser, closet space and wastebasket per person (however, we strongly encourage you to recycle as much as possible in the bins in the residences).
 The rooms are approximately 12x13 feet for a double and 9x10 for a single.
-Please Note: The single room fee for next year is $1,666 ($833 per semester) more than a double or triple.
+Please Note: The additional fee for a single room for 2019-2020 is $1,784 ($892 per semester) more than a double or triple.